primatejs/primate/docs/modules/svelte.md

 Default `"svelte"`

-The file extension to be associated with this handler.
+The file extension associated with Svelte components.

 ## Resources